isaacambi/Aws-cost-optimization/README.md

 ![image](snap.png)

-Choose the EBS volume for which you want to create a snapshot from the dropdown menu.
+<pre>Choose the EBS volume for which you want to create a snapshot from the dropdown menu.
-Optionally, add a description for the snapshot to provide more context
+Optionally, add a description for the snapshot to provide more context</pre>